deviprasad80/hello-world/FAQ.md

 ## Q:How to find the current onie version  version?

-## A: In the Sonic device, enter **cat /host/machine.conf**  command.
+**A**: In the Sonic device, enter **cat /host/machine.conf**  command.
 This will give the current ONIE version along with other details such as vendor id, platform id, kernet version etc
   - Example:
   ```
     admin@sonic:~$ cat /host/machine.conf